radio-aktywne/template-generic/README.md

 ## 💡 About

-This repository contains a [`copier`](https://copier.readthedocs.io) template that can be used to create generic projects for [`radio-aktywne`](https://github.com/radio-aktywne).
+This repository contains a [`copier`](https://copier.readthedocs.io) template that can be used to create projects for [`radio-aktywne`](https://github.com/radio-aktywne).

 ## 📜 Usage